 Sapi Limousin adalah bangsa Bos taurus (Talib dan Siregar, 1999), dikembangkan pertama di Perancis, merupakan tipe sapi pedaging dengan perototan yang lebih baik dari Simmental, warna bulu coklat tua kecuali disekitar ambing berwarna putih serta lutut kebawah dan sekitar mata berwarna lebih muda.
 Bentuk tubuh sapi jenis ini adalah besar, panjang, padat dan kompak.

-Keunggulan dari jenis sapi ini pertumbuhan baannya yang sangat cepat
+Keunggulan dari jenis sapi ini pertumbuhan badannya yang sangat cepat.

 Limousin is a very old breed; it may have originated anywhere from 16000 to 13000 years ago as dated by cave drawings in the French Lascaux Cave.
 It was developed in the central Marche and Limousin regions of southern France.
 The area is relatively isolated and the cattle breed was allowed to grow with little to no external influences.
 Due to its environment, the Limousin attained superlative hardiness and adaptability.

 In the 1700s and 1800s, there were attempts at producing a larger strain of the Limousin.
 The resulting cattle while being more massive also required increased amounts of feed.
 The bigger Limousin was not an economically sound option so it was abandoned and breeding programs were allowed to develop naturally, their aim being higher quality in the medium framed animals.